-Unique reach metrics include:
+Unique reach and frequency metrics include:

 - Unique users